BhargaviPS/Asheville-Airbnb-Listings-Analysis/README.md

 - `numpy` – for numerical computation
 - `matplotlib` and `seaborn` – for visualization

-The jupyter notebook is attacched for reproducibility.
+The jupyter notebook is attached for reproducibility.

 ---